 How much black cherry should you take?

 Since black cherry is an unproven treatment, there is no standard dose.
-Some people use five to 12 drops of black cherry bark liquid extract in water two to three times per day.
 Ask your doctor for advice.

 Can you get black cherry naturally from foods?

 Black cherries are a common ingredient in pies, jellies, sodas, and other foods.
 Black cherry leaves should not be eaten; they contain a chemical that is converted into a form of cyanide in the body.
 Black cherry bark also contains this same chemical and should only be used under the guidance of a knowledgeable professional.

 What are the risks of taking black cherry?

 - Side effects.
 When eaten in foods and drinks, black cherry fruits are safe.
 Cherries can trigger allergic reactions.
 These may be more common in people who also have allergies to other fruits or birch.